-D. Kohlbrenner and H. Shacham "The buoyancy of castles: Examining the effectiveness of mitigations against floating-point timing channels."
-To appear USENIX Security.
+D. Kohlbrenner and H. Shacham "On the effectiveness of mitigations against floating-point timing channels." -- slides USENIX Security.
 August 2017

-C. Disselkoen, D. Kohlbrenner, L. Porter, D. Tullsen "Prime+Abort: A Timer-Free High-Precision L3 Cache Attack using Intel TSX" To appear USENIX Security.
+C. Disselkoen, D. Kohlbrenner, L. Porter, D. Tullsen "Prime+Abort: A Timer-Free High-Precision L3 Cache Attack using Intel TSX" USENIX Security.
 August 2017

 M. Andrysco, D. Kohlbrenner, K. Mowery, R. Jhala, S. Lerner, and H. Shacham "On Subnormal Floating Point and Abnormal Timing."
 IEEE Security and Privacy (Oakland), May 2015 (Updated June 2017, original)-- slides